myTerminal/cute-snippets/curry/README.md

 ## Usage

-Consider a function that takes indefinite number of parameters
+Consider a function that takes an indefinite number of parameters

     var add = function () {
         return Array.prototype.slice.apply(arguments).reduce(function (a, c) {